c1nderscript/C1nder-s-Reading-Buddy/README.md

 ## Tracking Processed Files

-The system keeps a log of all processed source files in `Logs/processed_files.log`.
+The system keeps a JSON ledger called `ledger.json` that records file hashes and the last run time.
 This prevents re-processing unchanged files on subsequent runs.
-To reset processing, clear or remove the log file.
+To reset processing, delete `ledger.json`.

 ## Troubleshooting